 The precipitation response to interannual climate variations like ENSO also continues to be a challenge for CGCMs (Dai 2006).
-In the tropics, equatorial wave dynamics spread tropospheric temperature anomalies, which induce feedbacks with convection zones in surrounding regions

-(e.g., Chiang and Sobel 2002; Su et al. 2003).
-At mid-latitudes, wind anomalies generated by 54 Rossby wave trains interact with storm tracks to create precipitation anomalies (Held et al. 55 1989; Chen and van den Dool 1997; Straus and Shukla 1997).
-These moist teleconnection 56 processes share physical mechanisms with feedbacks active in climate change (e.g., Neelin et 57 58 al. 2003).
-Examination of ENSO precipitation teleconnections can therefore contribute to assessing the accuracy of models for these pathways, though note this is distinct from the 59 discussion in the literature that the tropical Pacific may experience "El Niño-like" climate 60 change.
-61
+In the tropics, equatorial wave dynamics spread tropospheric temperature anomalies, which induce feedbacks with convection zones in surrounding regions (e.g., Chiang and Sobel 2002; Su et al. 2003).
+At midlatitudes, wind anomalies generated by Rossby wave trains interact with storm tracks to create precipitation anomalies (Held et al. 1989; Chen and van den Dool 1997; Straus and Shukla 1997).
+These moist teleconnection processes share physical mechanisms with feedbacks active in climate change (e.g., Neelin et al. 2003).
+Examination of ENSO precipitation teleconnections can therefore contribute to assessing the accuracy of models for these pathways, but note that this is distinct from the discussion in the literature that the tropical Pacific may experience "El Niño-like" climate change.